 Scenes like this are often used to promote fencing.
-However they are often (as in this case from near Bray) simply an illustration of the effects of over-stocking: with or without a fence, if the stocking levels on the left of the picture had been applied in the veld on the right, there would be much less difference in the vegetation the veld through a drought.
-For example, in their search for food, cattle uproot and trample valuable grasses that become unable to regenerate from their root-stock and are replaced by less valuable grasses and other plants when the rains return.
-In a fenced ranch, veld is usually rested by dividing the land into fenced camps and moving the livestock from camp to camp.
-However, different strategies are required for unfenced land.
+However they are often (as in this case from near Bray) simply an illustration of the effects of over-stocking: with or without a fence, if the stocking levels on the left of the picture had been applied in the veld on the right, there would be much less difference in the vegetation

 Continuous, year-round heavy use by livestock is probably the single greatest cause of poor veld health in shared land.
 Problems are worse if only cattle are kept.
 As different kinds of animal select different diets, unless the part of the veld that they rely on (e.g. grass for cattle) is rested, it is unable to survive.
-The problem becomes most severe if livestock are allowed to use
+The problem becomes most severe if livestock are allowed to use the veld through a drought.